PuntikaL/Libft/README.md

 For this project, I got full mark, so all can be references.
 Anyway, I think one might crash or causes warning if is run on linux not mac, so be careful.
 But yeah, you know what to do.
 See the logic not the code. <br>
 Good luck!
+## To test it
+use make or make bonus to compile.
+Other rules can be view in makefile file